Updated May 3, 2021 to reflect recent COVID-19 relief legislation.

 On Friday, March 27, the President signed H.R.
 748, the Coronavirus Aid, Relief, and Economic Security (CARES) Act, a federal relief act aimed at mitigating the economic and public health consequences of the coronavirus disease 2019 (COVID-19).
-The CARES Act includes direct cash assistance for most Americans.
+The CARES Act included direct cash assistance for most Americans.
+Since the CARES Act, two additional pieces of COVID-19 relief legislation (one passed in December 2020 and the other in March 2021) also included one-time cash assistance to most Californians.
 In this post, we describe that cash assistance and put it in the broader context of existing income support programs and the economic challenges presented by the current public health crisis.
 (Everything in this post reflects our best understanding at the time of publication.
 We will continue to review and may update this post as more information becomes available.)

 Public Health Response to COVID-19 Limits Many Californians’ Income.
 Although the full economic consequences of the current COVID-19 public health crisis will not be known for some time, many Californians already have experienced reduced income.
 For some Californians, reduced income has resulted from reduced hours or temporary business closures and their incomes are expected to increase soon after current public health measures are eased.
 For others, reduced income has followed layoffs or other effects expected to be longer-lasting.